boldsuck/haveno-reto-docs/docs/haveno-ui/backing_up_application_data.md

 ```

 From the output above:

-Be wary of extra characters at the beginning or end of a line.
+- Be wary of extra characters at the beginning or end of a line.
 In the example above, the * character is not part of the BIC "DEUTDE5X".
-Salts are alphanumeric, so the @ is not part of the salt "56655c3738ea9dea3b20f482fff048985a2757e57dff206fbd9e8c4f267f7781".
+- Salts are alphanumeric, so the @ is not part of the salt "56655c3738ea9dea3b20f482fff048985a2757e57dff206fbd9e8c4f267f7781".

-If you're on Windows, or cannot use the strings utility for some other reason, you can just open UserPayload directly in a text editor, but there will be more cruft to sift through since the file isn't meant to be human-readable.
+If you're on Windows, or cannot use the *strings* utility for some other reason, you can just open UserPayload directly in a text editor, but there will be more cruft to sift through since the file isn't meant to be human-readable.

-It may be tempting to just replace the entire UserPayload file from a backup, but this is not recommended, as it may contain other data that could result in data corruption in your new instance.
+It may be tempting to just replace the entire UserPayload file from a backup, but this is **not recommended**, as it may contain other data that could result in data corruption in your new instance.
 Restore payment account aging and signing status

 Once you've restored your payment account metadata, you'll see the accounts in Haveno-reto, but they'll have no aging or signing status.
 You can get aging and signing status back by replacing `xmr_mainnet/keys/sig.key` from your backup.